Hussein, Crown Prince of Jordan: Personal life

-The Crown Prince's Instagram account has more than three million followers as of November 2025; he posts pictures that showcase his hobbies, which include reading, playing football, cooking, motorcycling and playing the guitar.
+The Crown Prince's Instagram account has 5.3 million followers as of November 2025; he posts pictures that showcase his hobbies, which include reading, playing football, cooking, motorcycling and playing the guitar.
 He also enjoys playing chess in his spare time.

-On 27 September 2021, it was reported that Hussein had contracted COVID-19.
-The Royal Court said in a statement that Hussein had received the vaccine.

 On 17 August 2022, the Royal Hashemite Court announced the engagement of Crown Prince Hussein to Saudi citizen Rajwa Al Saif.
-The engagement ceremony was held at the home of Al Saif's father in Riyadh the capital and largest city of the Kingdom of Saudi Arabia.
-Al Saif, born on 28 April 1994 in Riyadh, is the daughter of Khaled bin Musaed bin Saif bin Abdulaziz Al Saif and Azza bint Nayef bin Abdulaziz bin Ahmed Al Sudairi (daughter of a maternal first cousin of King Salman of Saudi Arabia).
-She attended the Syracuse University School of Architecture.
-The couple will marry on 1 June 2023.
+The couple met via a mutual friend.
+The engagement ceremony was held at the home of Al Saif's father in Riyadh, Kingdom of Saudi Arabia.
+Al Saif is the daughter of Khaled bin Musaed bin Saif bin Abdulaziz Al Saif and Azza bint Nayef bin Abdulaziz bin Ahmed Al Sudairi (daughter of a maternal first cousin of King Salman of Saudi Arabia).
+Al Saif attended the Syracuse University School of Architecture.
+The couple married on 1 June 2023 at Zahran Palace.
+On 3 August 2024, the couple had their first child, Princess Iman.
+She is the first grandchild of King Abdullah and Queen Rania.